 Calculating the value of his YouTube channel

-Having a look at the view count for all of Doug’s videos of the last six months (July 1, 2018 to December 31, 2018) reveals that the average number of years per video is 1.42 million views.
+Having a look at the view count for all of Doug’s videos of the last six months reveals that the average number of years per video is 1.42 million views.
 As I said earlier, that’s just insane.
-Guys like TJ Hunt and streetspeed 717 can only dream of view counts like that, and I am simply astounded that Doug can do it while just standing in front of a car and talking about it.
+I am simply astounded that Doug can do it while just standing in front of a car and talking about it.
 But that’s a topic for another post…

 1,420,000 divided by 1000 is 1400.
 And if we can all agree that YouTube ad revenue pays one dollar per 1000 views (on average), that equals $1400 per video.
 Again, not too shabby for a guy who stands in front of cars and talks about them.

 Digging a little bit deeper, Social Blade reveals that Doug’s videos produce nearly 938,834 views per day.
 Applying the same math that we used above, that comes out to (roughly) $1000 a day in ad revenue.
+That’s likely quite low compared to what other YouTubers have claimed to be making, so let’s double it to $2000 a day.
 Are you feeling stupid for working a full-time job that you hate?
 Doug is definitely living the dream, that’s for dang sure.

 So what can we make of all this?
 It’s obvious that the Doug Demuro YouTube channel is extremely valuable, and it’s clearly the bulk of his monthly income.
 There’s no real way to put an exact value on a YouTube channel, but for the sake of argument (and based on the number of views gets on a daily basis) he could easily sell it four $2 million out right.
 Of course the channel is useless without him, but if a company simply wants to buy his content, that’s what they’re going to have to pay.
 At least.

-Full disclosure here: I’m going to be pulling numbers completely out of my butt for this section, because the only people that know how much Doug Demuro is getting paid to write for AutoTrader is Doug Demuro and AutoTrader.
-OK, his wife surely knows as well, but the point is that the only way to calculate this is going to be based on what I know about the blogging industry as a whole.
+Full disclosure here: I’m going to be pulling numbers completely out of my butt for this section, because the only people that know how much Doug Demuro is with his CarsAndBids website is Doug Demuro and his business partners.
+OK, his wife surely knows as well, but the point is that the only way to calculate this is going to be based on what I know about the e-commerce industry as a whole.

 Calculating the value of Doug Demuro’s other assets

-OK, this is the big one.
-And it’s probably the easiest category too help calculate Doug Demuro’s net worth.
+OK, this is probably the easiest category to help calculate Doug Demuro’s net worth.
 Longtime followers of Doug’s content will know that one of the ways he became so popular was by purchasing fun cars, making some fun videos with them, and then selling them for roughly the same amount of money that he paid for it.
 He did this over and over for many years, and it was quality entertaining content.